 DHS chief says no decision yet on raising H-2B visa cap, wants to tackle fraud and abuse

-Acting Homeland Secretary Chad Wolf said Tuesday that no decision has yet been made on whether to raise the H-2B visa cap for seasonal guest workers, calling on Congress to act instead -- and promising that any cap hike would be accompanied by measures to tackle waste and abuse in the system.
+Acting Homeland Security Secretary Chad Wolf said Tuesday that no decision has yet been made on whether to raise the H-2B visa cap for seasonal guest workers, calling on Congress to act instead -- and promising that any cap hike would be accompanied by measures to tackle waste and abuse in the system.

 “I will say, as of right now, no decision has been made about the supplemental H-2B cap increase,” Wolf told the Senate Appropriations Committee.
 “I again would urge Congress, you are in the best position to identify how many visas that program needs.”